-As we stood and talked the breath as being squeezed out of me by the sheer number of people on deck, this could not be safe, could it?
-But I didn’t care, I would rather die escaping than die Stalins prisoner.
+As we stood and talked, the breath was being squeezed out of me by the sheer number of people on deck, this could not be safe, could it?
+But I didn’t care, I would rather die escaping, than die Stalins prisoner.

 Crossing the Caspian Sea April 1942

 Finally, the boarding plank went up, the horn sounded and we began to pull away from dock and make way to sea.
 Cheers went out amongst some of us, patting each other on the back with jubilation, eyes wide open with anticipation of a new future for all of us.

 Some though sat, expressionless, with a distant haunting look in their eyes, too beaten by the ravages of Siberia and Kazakhstan to care.
 These had lost hope and yet, with a natural built in instinct for survival had made the journey to Krasnovodsk.